Many Teenagers suffer from crippling Anxiety. And many Parents Forget Just How Hard it is To Be A Teenager

 6. What Your Teenager Can Do To Help

 There is plenty your teen can do to ease the symptoms of anxiety.
-They can reduce the amount of stress in their life by downloading an app on mindfulness or do regular meditation or relaxation exercises.
+They can reduce the amount of stress in their life by downloading an app on mindfulness or doing regular meditation or relaxation exercises.

 There are great online forums to check out such as: